Xilinx/Vitis_Model_Composer/README.md

 # How to access the examples and tutorials?<a name="access"></a>

 We are storing and managing Vitis Model Composer examples and tutorials in GitHub.
-This way, users will have access to the most up-to-date material.
+This way, you will have access to the most up-to-date material.
 You can get the examples and tutorials from GitHub.
 However, we recommend you get them directly from Vitis Model Composer.

 Click [here](./QuickGuides/Get_Examples/README.md) to learn how to access Vitis Model Composer examples and tutorials.